nuzulul/webpeerjs/README.md

 ## Library

-- [WebPEER.js](https://www.npmjs.com/package/webpeerjs) - JavaScript implementation designed as minimal, low level API provided to build decentralized P2P webapss on top WebPEER Network.
-Internally, it uses libp2p modular JavaScript stack as its engine.
+- [WebPEER.js](https://www.npmjs.com/package/webpeerjs) - JavaScript implementation of WebPEER designed as minimal low level API.
+It uses IPFS and libp2p modular stack for the specific purpose of propagating messages across the network.
+Consequently these messages may arrive asyncrhonously depending on the how many iterations the message goes through.

 ## Security